BEGIN - FCGI Baseline Configuration Template

 To obtain optimal synergy between Apache & PHP processes, we disable the termination of PHP processes based on the number of requests processed.
 The configuration will rely on PHP lifetime to determine when to recycle a PHP process instead of an arbitrary request limit.

-As part of disabling premature termination of PHP processes, we need to set both of the PHP_FCGI_MAX_REQUESTS and PHP_FCGI_CHILDREN environment variables to zero.
+As part of disabling premature termination of PHP processes, we need to set both PHP_FCGI_MAX_REQUESTS and PHP_FCGI_CHILDREN environment variables to zero.
 This is done using the FcgidInitialEnv directive to apply these settings in the environment Apache passes along to FCGI.

 This setting is a ceiling limit over the top of all users.
 The default setting seldom applies to a real setup, unless the server in question is running very beefy hardware with some reasonable limits in place on PHP memory usage.
-Allowing execution of 1,000 PHP processes at one time is tough for even the largest of multi-core servers.
+Allowing the execution of 1,000 PHP processes is difficult for even the largest of multi-core servers.
 A setting of 100 is a generic ceiling that works well in most situations.
 However, it is possible to calculate the theoretical upper limit of PHP processes by taking the system’s available memory and dividing it by the PHP memory_limit setting (rounding down).

 This setting is the per-user limitation setting.
 When running on a Dedicated server, where only a few domains exist, it’s generally okay to match this directive to the FcgidMaxProcesses setting.
 This way all sites on the server have access to all authorized PHP processing slots.
 However, on a shared hosting environment, in general, one user should not be allowed to monopolize all available PHP processing slots.
 In a shared environment, the FcgidMaxProcesses directive should be a reasonable fraction of the spawn processes for a single user.